The Big Questions: An Introduction to Philosophy

 This paper is wholly internally assessed.
 Each piece of assessment has been designed to enable students to demonstrate their grasp of essential concepts and techniques at progressive stages of the paper and for teaching staff to assess the progress they are making and to adjust lecture plans if necessary.

-Assessment for the course consists of tutorial participation, quizzes, an essay, and a final assignment.
+Assessment for the course consists of quizzes, an essay, a final assignment, and tutorial participation.
 While no item of assessment is formally identified as compulsory, in practice you will need to take part in all pieces of assessment in order to do well in the paper.
 As there is no formal exam, and no compulsory piece of assessment, the IC (incomplete) grade does not apply to this paper.
 If for any reason you do not wish to continue with the paper you should withdraw before 5pm on the second Friday of the semester in order to receive a refund.
-After that time it is still possible to withdraw (but without a refund) prior to 5pm on the sixth Friday of the semester.
+After that time it is still possible to withdraw, without a refund, prior to 5pm on the sixth Friday of the semester.
 Dropping out without withdrawing leads to a failing grade on your academic record.

 The internal assessment/exam ratio (as stated in the University Calendar) is 100:0.
 There is no final exam.
 The final exam makes up 0% of the overall mark.